-The hotel is a short walk from a number of excellent local restaurants and also a short stroll from the iconic Sofitel Legend Metropole Hanoi, and maybe 15 minutes from the old quarter.
+The hotel is a short walk from many excellent local restaurants and a short stroll from the iconic Sofitel Legend Metropole Hanoi, and maybe 15 minutes from the old quarter.

-For a little extra, upgrade to an executive room for complimentary access to the Executive Lounge or a spacious suite with a separate living room, magnificent city view and executive benefits.
-The Executive club lounge is good but the breakfast in the restaurant is much better than the selection in the lounge.
-There is hot food, made to order eggs, omelettes and so forth.
+For a little extra, upgrade to an executive room for complimentary access to the Executive Lounge or a spacious suite with a separate living room, magnificent city view, and executive benefits.
+The Executive club lounge is good, but the restaurant’s breakfast is much better than the selection in the lounge.
+There is hot food, made to order eggs, omelets, and so forth.

 There are other beautiful Marriott Bonvoy hotels across Vietnam.
 The best Marriott Bonvoy hotels in Vietnam include JW Marriott Phu Quoc Emerald Bay Resort & Spa, Sheraton Grand Danang Resort but these properties do not have executive club lounges.
 Sheraton Phu Quoc Resort will soon be open and may or may not offer an executive club lounge.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.